hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

     the KPI didn't move, the real impact of the work is clearly visible.
 - Visual Bias
   - Agile roadmaps create a bias towards sprint-based releases and towards true iterations towards a measured goal.
-Todays roadmaps reward product managers for finishing an epic.
+Today's roadmaps reward product managers for finishing an epic.
 Roadmaps of the future will reward product managers for iterating.

 ### The Components